 However, I have had the chance to see beautiful lakes set to a glacier backdrop.

 North of Whistler lies a trail that will take you through various glacial lakes.
-The trail is dog friendly (always a plus with us!) and although it is rated moderate the views are definitely worth the trek.
+The trail is dog friendly (always a plus with us!) **NOTE: As of May 2018, the trail is no longer dog friendly and although it is rated moderate the views are definitely worth the trek.
 There are friendly birds that will make you feel like a Disney princess (or prince!) and each lake gets better as you climb higher.
 This hike was my first in British Columbia and it set the bar quite high!

 Truthful Travel Tip: The parking lot gets full quickly, as do the overnight campsites.
 Arrive early to ensure access to the park, and if you are camping, a place to legally sleep.